Things I read

 - The Count of Monte Cristo by Alexandre Dumas

-recently finished or DNF + comments
+recently finished or DNF (+ quick thoughts)

 Starting from most recent.

-- Snow Child by Eowyn Ivey 😑
+- Snow Child by Eowyn Ivey 🤨

 - The first ⅓ I was not really feeling it and was really close to DNF, but it was barely interesting enough to keep me going.
 The second ⅓ was awesome, and got me all hyped up again.
-Then the ending was really dissappointing for me, which made me wish I had just stopped earlier.
-To me, the ending felt forced and was neither satisfying nor made sense to me, story-wise.
+Then the ending was really disappointing for me, which made me wish I had just stopped earlier.
+To me, the ending felt forced and was neither satisfying nor made sense story-wise.

 - Norwegian Wood by Haruki Murakami ❤️